-Image 4: Frontex Uniforms – the respondent stated that the uniforms worn by three men resembled these, just without the blue armband
+Image 1: Frontex Uniforms – the respondent stated that the uniforms worn by three men resembled these, just without the blue armband.

-When the questioning finished, the men dressed in sacramento green began kicking and beating the two POM with wooden batons.
-The men dressed in black uniforms looked on while the two POM were physically abused.
+When the questioning was over, the responded recalled that the men dressed in sacramento green uniforms began kicking and beating the respondent and his friend with wooden batons.
+The men dressed in black uniforms over saw the beating of the two men.

-As the beatings came to an end, one of the men dressed in the sacramento green uniform put the gun to the respondent’s friend’s cheek and told him: “Scared of death?
+As the beatings came to an end, one of the men dressed in the sacramento green uniform reportedly put a gun to the respondent’s friend’s cheek and said: “Scared of death?
 Try one more time in Bulgaria.”
-And with that, the two-meter white door embedded into the border fence was opened, and the two POM were forced with plastic and wooden batons back over the border to Turkey.
-The time was around 4:00 am.